What is a keeper fantasy football league?

 Yahoo

 Ultimately, choosing between these three sites will come down to preference.
-Sleeper undoubtedly has the best tools and nicest looking interface, but it’s also a less popular platform than the other two and would require some getting used to.
-If you are looking for a more advanced platform, though, Sleeper is a pretty clear top pick for setting up new keeper leagues and even allows for the migration of existing leagues from other sites
+Sleeper undoubtedly has the best tools and nicest-looking interface, and it is rapidly growin in popularity among seasoned fantasy players.
+If you are looking for a more advanced platform, though, Sleeper is a pretty clear top pick for setting up new keeper leagues and even allows for the migration of existing leagues from other sites.

 Most people who play fantasy football will have used Yahoo or ESPN at some point, so choosing between those two will really come down to personal preference.